sarahqd/sarahqd.github.io/_posts/2024-1-23-A-C++-engineer-begins-to-write-javascript.md

 }
 ```

-Then I tried to change it to be more native javascript style.
+Then I tried to change it to be more native JavaScript style.

 ```javascript
 async function getString(cb){